-New biomedical devices and therapies stand to improve human health outcomes the world over.
-Though innovating in this space is challenging, predictive simulation tools provide a promising path forward.
-I am a computational scientist who clears these paths via new data-driven models, numerical algorithms, and extreme-scale software.
-Recent examples include the most efficient sub-grid model for simulating cavitation, a very-low-order model for cell-scale blood flow, and MFC, my scalable open-source multi-phase flow solver.
-These developments guide biomicrofluidic device design and improve human patient outcomes for a range of medical treatments (e.g. burst-wave lithotripsy).
+New medical devices and therapies stand to improve human health outcomes the world over.
+Though innovating in this space is challenging, predictive simulations provide a promising path forward.
+I am a computational scientist who clears these paths via new data-driven models, algorithms, and extreme-scale software.
+Recent examples include the most efficient sub-grid model for simulating cavitation, a low-order model for cell-scale blood flow, and MFC, my open-source multi-phase flow solver.
+These developments guide biomicrofluidic device design and improve treatment outcomes (e.g. burst-wave lithotripsy).

 I am a Senior Postdoctoral Scholar at the California Institute of Technology, working with Professor Tim Colonius.
 I also work with Professor Themis Sapsis at the Massachusetts Institute of Technology on machine-learned model closures.
 Previously, I was a Postdoctoral Researcher at the Center for Exascale Simulation of Plasma-Coupled Combustion (XPACC).
 I have a Ph.D. and M.S. in Theoretical and Applied Mechanics from the University of Illinois at Urbana–Champaign (2017 and 2015), where I worked with Professor Jonathan Freund.
 I hold B.S. degrees in Mechanical Engineering and Mathematics from the University of Michigan–Dearborn (2013).

 Preprint submitted on data assimilation for rheometric data!

 CAV2021: 11th International Symposium on Cavitation